Skip to site menu

 Private Medical Insurance and Cataract Surgery Costs

 Like Medicare, medical policies sold by private insurance companies typically cover only cataract surgery services and related products and services that are considered "medically necessary."
-The extra cost of a premium IOL typically is not covered and you must pay the added cost of the lens out-of-pocket.
+The extra cost of a premium IOL typically is not covered, so you must pay the added cost of the lens out-of-pocket.
+Again, the same applies to laser cataract surgery; the additional cost is not covered by insurance.

 Also, co-payments and deductibles often are required.
 Contact your plan administrator or insurance agent for details.